rero/developer-resources/data/sqlalchemy.md

 Cf. [/data/examples][1] directory for:

-  * howto create a connection
+* how to create a connection
-  * howto create tables
+* how to create tables
-  * howto make a request
+* how to make a request
-  * howto make session in SQLAlchemy
+* how to make session in SQLAlchemy
-  * howto play with rollback
+* how to play with rollback

 [1]: /data/examples/